-Speech therapy plays a holistic role in the patient’s development.
-A speech therapist or speech-language pathologist are trained personnel who works with children and adults having speech and language-related disorders.
-They specialize in providing consultation, screening, assessment, diagnosis, treatment, and management services.
-Speech therapists enhance social skills, improve communication and empower them to cope up with a better lifestyle.
+Speech therapy or speech and language pathology plays a holistic role in the patient’s development.
+A speech therapist or speech language pathologist are trained personnel who works with children and adults having speech and language related disorders.
+They specialize in providing consultation, screening, assessment, diagnosis, treatment, auditory verbal therapy. and management services.
+Speech therapists enhance social skills, improve communication, provide guidance for hearing aids, and empower them to cope up with a better lifestyle and spoken language development.

 Types of Speech Disorder

 Speech or language disorders can affect people of all ages.
-Here are some common categories of speech disorders you need to identify before going for the therapies.
+Here are some common categories of speech disorders you need to identify before going for the speech therapy.

 - Fluency: Stuttering and cluttering